-Happy National Cheesecake Day!
+Guys!
+July 30th is National Cheesecake Day!
 Obviously we have to celebrate with cheesecake – and what a doozy it is.
 S’mores cheesecake… yep everyone’s favorite campfire snack meets a decadent cheesecake.
-Homemade buttery graham cracker crust is topped with a layer of chocolate and then filled with a creamy cheese-marshmallow filling and then topped with marshmallows and shaved chocolate.
+Homemade buttery graham cracker crust is topped with a layer of chocolate and then filled with a creamy cheese-marshmallow filling….and then topped with marshmallows AND drizzled with chocolate.

 Get your fat pants on for this one – its rich, delicious, and absolutely worth every calorie!

 I love cheesecake… I know, there isn’t much that I don’t love.
 But, seriously I love cheesecake because it’s tangy and lightly sweet and there endless possibilities for flavoring it.
 Since it’s summer and everyone loves a good s’more I decided that was the flavor I was going to make.

 If you’ve been with me since 2014, then you’ll remember this cheesecake.
 I posted it for National Cheesecake Day then, but decided it needed updating to be gluten-free…and of course new photos!

 All the classic components are here – you’ve got your graham cracker crust, chocolate and a double dose of marshmallow-y goodness!
 Cheesecake is pretty easy to make as long as you follow a few basic rules.

 - Bake in a water bath.
 This is very important to get a crack-free cheesecake as it helps it to bake evenly.
 The springform pan gets wrapped in foil, so this will prevent any water from leaking through.